When starting a residential cleaning business it is best to evaluate your needs to see if it is a good fit for you as an first time entrepreneur.

 Cleaning is relaxing for most of us, but do not think that because the task of cleaning is relaxing, that running the business or dealing with clients will be!
 It can be a smooth running business, but that really comes down to your communication skills and you ability to roll with the punches.

 I found it to be a simple business to start and easy to run and for the most part and a relatively drama free way to make a living.
-Once you have a job routine established with a client it sort goes into auto-pilot and can go on the same way for years and years with little interaction between you and the client.
+Once you have a job routine established with a client it sort goes into auto-pilot and can go on the same way for years and years with friendly interaction between you and the client.

 Introvert vs extrovert